 The EA-6B was "born into battle" in 1972 with the Scorpions of VAQ-132 making their first deployment directly into the Vietnam War.

-Over the following forty-plus years the Prowler has featured predominately in combat operations throughout the world, including Africa, Asia, Europe and the Caribbean.
+Over the following five decades the Prowler carried out combat operations throughout the world, including Africa, Asia, Europe and the Caribbean.
 During Operation Desert Storm seven Navy and Marine EA-6B squadrons supported strikes throughout Iraq and Kuwait, helping subdue the enemy's vaunted air defense system.
 The aircraft was subsequently designated a "Low Density/High Demand" asset by the Joint Chiefs of Staff and took over all U.S. Department of Defense tactical electronic warfare missions from 1996 as the Air Force retired its EF-111A Raven.

 Since then practically every deployment by Navy and Marine Prowler squadrons have involved time in combat, including the last USN cruise, where VAQ-134 flew jamming missions as part of Operation Inherent Resolve over Iraq/Syria in 2014, a role the Marines kept up through 2019.

 The EA-6B's mission is to use its ALQ-99 pods to project heavy electromagnetic radiation into enemy communications and radar systems; to "jam" them so that the amount of interference and confusion they generated made their gear unusable.
 In that role the Prowler has proven remarkably capable.